How Long Do Golf Carts Last? Gas vs Electric Lifespan

 Is it worth buying a 10-year-old golf cart?

-A 10-year-old cart from a major brand (Club Car, EZGO, Yamaha) still has 10-20+ years of life left if it was maintained.
+A 10-year-old cart from a major brand (Club Car, E-Z-GO, Yamaha) can still have 10-20+ years of life left if it was maintained.
 Check the frame for rust, test the batteries under load, and verify the motor runs smoothly.
 Our used golf cart buying guide covers exactly what to inspect.

 How long do golf cart tires last?